Midwestern University-Glendale logo

 Arizona College of Optometry

-Opened in 2008, focusing on vision care education.
+Opened in 2008, training future vision care professionals.

 🏥

-Opened in 2012, the first veterinary medical school in Arizona.
+Opened in 2012 with extensive teaching facilities, it was the first veterinary medical school in Arizona.

 🏥